-Using the ApexSQL Audit GUI, auditing can be set on server using the Server filter settings section for DDL and security events.
+Using the ApexSQL Audit GUI, auditing can be set on a server using the Server filter settings section for DDL and security events.
 On the database level, using the Database filter settings, Operation types and Objects sections, fine granular selection can be set for auditing operations, events, and database objects.

 ApexSQL Audit captures more than 200 operations and events, available in the following auditing categories:

 - DML – INSERT, INSERT BULK, SELECT INTO, WRITETEXT, UPDATE, MERGE, UPDATETEXT, DELETE, and TRUNCATE TABLE

 - DDL – ALTER, DROP and CREATE statements for all object types, including rename and other similar operations like enable/disable trigger, Revert, Update Statistics…

 - Execute – calls to function, stored procedures, CLR procedures, and extended stored procedures

 - Query – SELECT, SELECT INTO, READTEXT, and output parameters from EXEC

 - Warning – all operations issued as warnings by SQL Server